Filippo-Carta/rubberducky-revshell/README.md

 - Persistent: No
 - Detected by Microsoft windows defender: No (antivirus will be temporarily deactivated)
 # Workflow:
+- Add an ExclusionPath on TEMP folder and powershell.exe (window: hidden).
+- Download the reverseshell.ps1 and execute it.
+- The script disable (temporarily) windows defender.
+- Use the encrypted payload (with base64) given from the hoaxshell tool (aviable at https://github.com/t3l3machus/hoaxshell).
+- Connected to attacker's computer.
 # Usage:
-Complete with your information at line 3, 4, and 23 in the main.ps1 file.
+1. Complete with your payload at line 3 in the reverseshell.ps1 file.
-Upload to https://www.dropbox.com the file just modified.
+2. Upload to https://www.dropbox.com the file just modified.
-Copy the link of the main.ps1 and paste it at line 19 in PAYLOAD.txt.
+3. Copy the link of the reverseshell.ps1 and paste it at line 16 in PAYLOAD.txt.
-Encode the PAYLOAD.txt at https://payloadstudio.com/community/.
+4. Encode the PAYLOAD.txt at https://payloadstudio.com/community/.
-Upload it to the rubberducky.
+5. Upload it to the rubberducky.
+6. RUN.
 # Tips
-Enable less secure apps and disable 2FA on the gmail account.
+Use ngrok tunnelling for better connection.
-Warning: Potential Misuse of Script
+# Warning: Potential Misuse of Script
 This script is provided solely for educational purposes.
 It is intended to demonstrate specific programming techniques and concepts.
 Any misuse or application of this script for malicious purposes is strictly prohibited.
 Users should exercise caution and responsibility when utilizing this code.
 The authors and contributors are not liable for any damage or legal issues that may arise from improper use of this script.
 Always ensure that you have the necessary permissions and legal rights before running scripts on any system or network.